GenieV19/pycathx/README.md

 Be warned: Position timestamp does not match perfectly with image capture time.
 Image is captured after the position is recorded.
 It will also take time from a position message is received, the delta being up to 20-30 ms or more.
 By the time the position reaches the payload processor, it is already old - it has an age.

+# jfif2csv

+Extract some metadata and puts it into output.csv.
+Can be extended with other parameters.

+Use this to analyze altitude, exposure and such, for example.

+# JFIF Structure
+Can be viewed with IrfanView or your favourite hex-editor, we assume is in the beginning 2048 bytes.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <image time="12:32:33.832334" date="2022.11.27" acq_index="35636">